SMALL BUSINESS MARKETING

 - Consistent and clear brand vision: Lets be frank – there is a reason you buy one brand or service over another.
 I mean why shop at Starbucks when you could just go to any coffee shop?
 Most often this is down to their vision and their subsequest brand positioning.
 Check out this blog for mapping out your vision.

 - An edge over your competition: When you understand you vision and your customers it automatically puts you ahead of your competition and you are no longer working in a vacuum.
-If you need help with this then check out our blog post on this.

 - Great listening skills: Once you start marketing on a regular basis you will be much more aware of what is happenning in the market and what your customers might be in search of so you develop your offerings accordingly.